 Look for quality assured feed and ask your feed supplier for a vendor declaration.
 For more information on what you can and can’t feed your pigs, visit the swill feeding primefact.

-Although there have been no reported cases of ASF in Australia, an outbreak of this deadly disease has recently been reported in China where authorities have ordered culls across the country and a ban on the movement of live pigs in reaction to outbreaks of African swine fever in 10 of its provinces.
-In August 2018, the first case of ASF virus was reported in Bulgaria.
+Although there have been no reported cases of ASF in Australia, an outbreak of this deadly disease was reported in China in 2018, where authorities ordered culls across the country and a ban on the movement of live pigs in reaction to outbreaks of African swine fever in 10 of its provinces.

-An outbreak of ASF has also been confirmed in Belgium near the border with France, marking the arrival of the disease in western Europe.
+An outbreak of ASF was also confirmed last year in Belgium, marking the arrival of the disease in western Europe.

 The occurrence and spread of ASF would cause serious production losses to the $1.277 billion Australian pork industry.

 Forms of the disease range from severe to very mild.
 In its most severe form, up to 100% of pigs may be affected and die.
 There are no known cures or vaccines against ASF.

 If we had a confirmed case of ASF, the strategy in Australia would be to eradicate the disease in the shortest possible time by implementing strict quarantine and movement controls to prevent spread of the virus by animals, people, products and equipment.

 In NSW all pigs need to be tagged or branded to assist with identification as part of the National Livestock Identification System (NLIS).
 The NLIS enhances Australia's ability to quickly contain a major food safety or disease incident.

 If you suspect ASF in pigs, you must report it to your Local Land Services District Veterinarian immediately on 1300 795 299 or call the 24 hour Emergency Animal Disease Hotline on 1800 675 888.